0 mins to read•

 The most common preferences are located at the top of the Options page.
 The Profile setting determines the units of measurement for units displayed on the Engine Measurements page.
 Select a default profile based on your location or click Add Custom Profile to create a new one if there are no suitable defaults to choose from.
 You can change the unit of measurement used for speed and distance (kilometers or miles), the date format, the time zone, the start of the week, and the language.

-The currently supported languages are English, French, German, Japanese, Italian, Dutch, Polish, Spanish, Brazilian Portuguese, Simplified Chinese, Thai, Indonesian, Czech, Turkish, and Swedish.
+The currently supported languages are English, French, German, Japanese, Italian, Dutch, Polish, Spanish, Brazilian Portuguese, Simplified Chinese, Thai, Indonesian, Malay, Czech, Turkish, and Swedish.

 You can customize your home page by selecting a page from the Default page at start-up dropdown menu, as shown below.
 New users are shown the Getting Started page by default.
 After getting accustomed to the application, more advanced users may find other pages, such as the Map or the Dashboard, more beneficial.